iva2k/svelte-blank-20221125/CREATING.md

 Rework Header.svelte to use PureHeader and pass it the $page.pathname (see sources).

+### Rework PureHeader Corners

+Add classes "corner-left" and "corner-right" to left and right corners and split their styling, adding "--corner-left-width" and "--corner-right-width" variables, so their sizes can be changed as needed.

-Another change is to add `<slot />` to the right corner of PureHeader, and move github logo to be slotted into Header in +layout.svelte.
-For styling to apply into the slot, add `:global()` clauses to some of styles (see sources).
+Add `<slot />` to the right corner of PureHeader, and move github logo to be slotted into Header>PureHeader in "+layout.svelte".

+For styling to apply into the slot elements, add `:global()` clauses to some of styles on PureHeader.

+(See sources).

 ### Add @storybook/addon-a11y